TrossenRobotics/interbotix_xsarms_docs/_sources/ros_interface/ros1/raspberry_pi_setup.rst

 =========================

 This tutorial will walk you through how to get Ubuntu Linux and ROS working on a Raspberry Pi 4B from scratch.
-Specifically, it explains how the microSD card image found on any Interbotix robot sporting a RPi4 was created.
 By way of introduction, many types of operating systems exist for the Pi.
 This includes Ubuntu, Debian, and Raspbian.
 However, in order to get optimal compatibility with ROS, Ubuntu is really the way to go.
 As it turns out, the folks that maintain Ubuntu (a.k.a Canonical) maintain support for the Raspberry Pi 2, 3, and 4 as well.
 You can download these images from the `Ubuntu Raspberry Pi page`_.

 .. _Ubuntu Raspberry Pi page: https://ubuntu.com/download/raspberry-pi